juntao/arenztopia/content/news/Issue 15.md

 ## Blackout
 by Tony Yuan

 South Olb City Electricity Center-On Tuesday, a blackout happened that affected half a million people in South Olb City.
 The blackout was caused by several wires failing at South Olb City Electricity Center.
 Many people reported a sudden extinguishing of their lights at about 10:00 in the morning.
 The ISS also captured a measurement of about a third of the electricity of Olb City shutting off.
 Some people in Central Olb City also reported a slight dimming of their lights.
 By 2:00 in the afternoon, the electricity was up and running again.
-The Olb City Manager of Utilities, John Kerbae, issued a statement on Wednesday that outlined the cause of the blackout, the number of people affected, and that "We will be executing a comprehensive review of all of our power stations."
+The Arenztopian Officer of Utilities, John Kerbae, issued a statement on Wednesday that outlined the cause of the blackout, the number of people affected, and that "We will be executing a comprehensive review of all of our power stations."

 ## Sports
 by Sam-Louis Alrocaet